DYBL777/DYBL---Decentralised-Yield-Bearing-Legacy/README.md

 **Status**: Research prototype seeking technical partnership (especially Chainlink, Aave, and Patrick Collins-inspired teams)

 DMs open on X: @dybl77
+Discord: dybl777

 ## Special Invitation to Collaborate
 This primitive was designed from the ground up around Chainlink oracles and automation, with 100% of funds flowing forever into an Aave vault for transparent yield.